emmanuelsteven/module1-capstone-project/README.md

 ### Prerequisites

 In order to run this project you need:
-1. Knowledge HTML and CSS
+1. Knowledge HTML and CSS and JavaScript.

 2. VSCode or other text editor installed.
 [Link to download VSCode](https://code.visualstudio.com/download)